 Complex problems and the application of an empirical process requires a specific way of planning, estimating, and forecasting.
 Practitioners should be able to apply agile forecasting and release planning techniques, and understand the value of different approaches.
 They should understand which approaches work better in different situations.
 They should also understand how releases should be planned while dealing with complexity, dependencies, and value creation.

 The ultimate goal is to deliver value to the customer and stakeholders.
 But value is complex, made up of long-term and short-term impact, internal and external value, and indirect and direct value.
 The practitioner should be able to understand how to define value for context, and apply it to the work they and the team do.
 They should be able to manage others' understanding of value and apply different techniques and practices for defining, communicating and measuring value.
-They should understand the connection between value and empirical process, and how value should be the driving factor of the Product Vision.
+They should understand the connection between value and empirical process, and how value should be the driving factor of the Product Goal.

 Product Backlog Management